 - Once verified, your phone should display a virtual tablet which you can draw on using your stylus.

 Unfortunately, you don’t have access to key functions such as tilt sensitivity, pen pressure, and palm rejection.
 There are some phones that could access to those features.
-You can see the full list of fully compatible devices here.
+You can see the full list of fully compatible devices for yourself.

 Interestingly, your phone can also be used as a standalone drawing tablet.
 However, there are certain phones and android tablets that are powerful enough to do this.
 Firstly, you might need a phone with a good processor, storage, and RAM.
-If you’re on the lookout for a replacement, check out my article on the 5 Best Smartphones for Graphic Design (they work great for digital art too).
+If you’re on the lookout for a replacement, check out my reviews on some of the best smartphones for designing too.

 If you already have a phone that you aren’t willing to replace you can go ahead and install some drawing apps on it.
 There are great free drawing apps available on the Apple and Play store.